 Developers love Variant because Variant was created with developers in mind.
 There are no clunky Web consoles to click through in order to create an experiment.
 Every phase of a Variant experiment life cycle is programmable and therefore fits right with the established development ops.
 Variant server is highly extendible via a fully-featured server side API, which provides a powerful framework for enrichment of the default semantics with custom behavior.

-Interactive Voice Response
+Interactive Voice Response (IVR)

-Application User Interfaces (APIs)
+Application Programming Interfaces (APIs)